-Revenue stream Franchise agreement profit share

-Includes Margin, commission, and fee income

-Performance obligation When the company satisfies its obligation to arrange for the services to be provided to service.
-Revenue is accrued the customer by the supplier

-Timing of recognition On completion of the provision of the relevant monthly and paid within 10 (Bendigo Bank as franchisor). business days after the end of each month.
+Revenue stream Includes Performance obligation I iming of recognition Franchise agreement profit Margin, commission, and fee When the company satisfies On completion of the share income its obligation to arrange for provision of the relevant the services to be provided to service.
+Revenue is accrued the customer by the supplier monthly and paid within 10 (Bendigo Bank as franchisor). business days after the end of each month.